-This check is done with the Voltmeter tester (Volt DC 0 - 20), with the black ferrule on terminal 3 and the red one on terminal 6 of the wiring connector (2).
+This check is done with the Voltmeter tester (Volt DC 0 - 20), with the red ferrule on terminal 10 and the black one on terminal 6 of the wiring connector (2).

 The reading shows the battery voltage, which should never go below 11 Volts.